dymmond/edgy/docs/migrations/migrations.md

 ### Environment variables

-When generating migrations, Saffier **expects at least one environment variable to be present**.
+When generating migrations, Edgy **expects at least one environment variable to be present**.

 * **SAFFIER_DATABASE_URL** - The database url for your database.

-The reason for this is because Saffier is agnostic to any framework and this way it makes it easier to work with the `migrations`.
+The reason for this is because Edgy is agnostic to any framework and this way it makes it easier to work with the `migrations`.

 Also, gives a clean design for the time where it is needed to go to production as the procedure is